Servo Motor Tutorial for Arduino, ESP8266 and ESP32

 Servo PCA9685 External Power Supply ESP8266 WeMos D1 Mini

-How to Parameterize a Servo Motor
+Parameterize your Servo Motor

 Before we can start with the example itself, we have to parameterize our servo motors to find the exact 0 degree and 180 degree position, when the motor is controlled by the PCA9685.
 Therefore we use the sketch from the first example and have to remember the exact position of the plastic attachment on the motor.